rba100/clear-chat/README.md

 - Participation requires acceptance that all communications are private in perpetuity.
 - A place to express yourself when the modern world denies you your nature.

-## Architecture

-### Backend
-When a user sends a chat message, this will get processed by some handlers to see if it's actually a /slash command or just a chat message.
-`ChatContext` is a POCO containing references to everything specific to the request, and this is passed to handlers as well so they can get information about the user in question, the channel they're in, etc. Add stuff to `ChatContext` that relates to a single 'send message' from the UI.

-### Frontend
-Front-end code will be discarded in favour of some framework, probably React.
-Hack away, in the mean time.

 ## TODO
 - JavaScript small tasks.
   - DateTime formatter (i.e. iso date to "5:54 PM").